IAmHKrishna/DSA/oops/1notes.md

 Encapsulation vs Abstraction in JavaScript
-1. Encapsulation Encapsulation refers to the bundling of data (variables) and methods (functions) that operate on the data into a single unit (object).
+1. Encapsulation refers to the bundling of data (variables) and methods (functions) that operate on the data into a single unit (object).
 It restricts direct access to some of an object’s components, which can help prevent accidental modification of data.
 In JavaScript, encapsulation is typically achieved using closures or private class fields.

 Example:

-javascript
-Copy code
 class Person {
   // Encapsulation using private fields
   #name;